 “Corporeal mime primarily relies on the unmediated presence of the actor, but how does the mime use the human body as a form of media?
 With no external media to rely on, how does corporeal mime invoke a cybernetic system?
 In order to examine these notions, I discuss interrelated ideas posited in the fields of cybernetics, posthumanism, body art and corporeal mime… Although there is not a strong preexisting relationship between the fields of corporeal mime and media studies, I argue that media, in the form of the human body, is integral to corporeal mime… and consider ways in which corporeal mime can explore and express cybernetic relationships.”

-Video from the performance can be found here.
+Video from the performance.

 Event Poster